-The Gender Equality Report Card monitors BC’s compliance with provisions in international law that protect individuals against gender-based discrimination.
-With it, we aim to hold the BC government accountable to international human rights standards applicable to women and/or people who are marginalized based on their gender identity or expression.
-The Report Card educates the public on key human rights and gender justice issues in the province, what actions have been taken in the last year, and how international human rights law relates to our everyday lives in BC.
+The Gender Equality Report Card assesses BC’s progress in advancing gender equality over a given time period.
+It is an advocacy tool to hold the BC government accountable to respecting the human rights of women and/or people who are marginalized based on their gender identity or expression.
+The Report Card educates the public on key human rights and gender justice issues in the province, what actions have been taken by the provincial government, and the areas where action is overdue.

 The Report Card assesses the province’s performance in the six issue areas West Coast LEAF focuses on: access to justice; access to health care; freedom from gender-based violence; rights of parents, children, and youth; economic security; and justice for people who are criminalized.

-For the first time ever, the Report Card for 2019/2020 weaves in firsthand knowledge generously shared by members of three community organizations: PACE Society, Urban Native Youth Association, and the Coalition Against Trans Antagonism.
+For the first time ever, the BC Gender Equality Report Card 2019/2020 weaves in firsthand knowledge generously shared by members of three community organizations: PACE Society, Urban Native Youth Association, and the Coalition Against Trans Antagonism.